our friendly logo that looks like a hashbrown character from an animated tv showhashbrown

 • The function is used to create a resource that predicts lights based on the scene name.

-• The input option is set to a signal that contains the scene name, allowing the resource to reactively update when the scene name changes.
+• The input option is set to a signal that contains the scene name and additional untracked context.
+This signal updates each time the scene name signal changes, and reads the list of light names and sends them along.

 • The system option provides context to the LLM, instructing it to predict lights based on the scene name.